SLM230003/final-project/proposal_v2.md

 ## Challenges
 - I need to plan out my design because I already know that pygame draws stuff from the top left-hand corner down to the right bottom corner.
-- maybe a more efficient way of making digital rain but if not I will use the instructions our teacher gave us, but I will add custom changes to fit my liking.
+- maybe a more efficient way of making digital rain but if not, I will use the instructions our teacher gave us, but I will add custom changes to fit my liking.
 - How to invert colors simultaneously in a given display so it looks uniform.

 ## Outcomes